jliu1219/academic-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research aims to develop quantum algorithms with sup-polynomial speed-ups over classical algorithms。
+bio: My research aims to develop quantum algorithms with sup-polynomial speed-ups over classical algorithms, including topics such as quantum PDE solvers, quantum optimization and quantum machine learning.
+My adviser is Andrew Childs.

 interests:
 - Quantum Computing